now browsing by author

 - Do you want the thing or the experience?
 Do you really want those Gucci dog tags?
 True Religion jeans?
 Nike Air Jordan 1 UNCs?
 Or do you want the envy that comes to some people who will see you possessing those things?
 If you can’t tell the difference, get it.

 - Happiness is not contagious.
 Being genuine is.
 As is being thoughtful.

 - Your mental health is the most important thing you can maintain.
 Do the work to take care of it.

 - Life is fair, because the market does not give two fucks about your day.
 Do good work and don’t be lazy.
 Take chances and pursue every opportunity.

 - Life is unfair because the market does not give two fucks about your day.
 Do good work and don’t be lazy.
 Take chances and pursue every opportunity.

 - There are no conventional paths to success – “Where we’re going, there are no roads.”

 - Be willing to eat shit for what you love.
 If you really want to paint, are you gonna wash the craft store’s windows for supplies at 25% off?
 Would you walk dogs to pay for art school tuition?
 Would you apprentice for a semi-successful artist for free?
 If no, see no. 7.

 - Your heroes have died and will die.
 So will you.
 Start looking forward and stop doing all the shit that won’t matter.

 Thanks again to the kind folks at the New York Nonprofit Media for letting me jam on their big stage.

 Let me know what you think!

 The line snaked through the record store and down the city block.
-It was as if someone cut a hole in a tankship and decided to sell vinyl LPs and vintage posters from the inside of it.
+It was as if someone cut a hole in a tankship and decided to sell vinyl LPs and vintage posters inside.